 Duration: 3 hours

 If this 3hr walking tour is too long for you it can be shortened but the cost is still the same.
 There are restrooms along the way.

 I am a "step-on" guide.
-I can ride with you in your vehicle or we can arrange a rental car, van or mini-bus at your expense.
+I can ride with you in your vehicle or mine or we can arrange a rental car, van or mini-bus at your expense.
 Walking tours also available.